 The spine is comprised of soft tissue that is surrounded by bones referred to as vertebrae.
 The spine extends from the base of the brain downward and has many nerve cells that go to different parts of the body.
 The spinal cord and brain in combination make up the central nervous system and an injury to either can have devastating consequences.

-- Whiplash.
-Whiplash is caused by the violent jerking back and forth of the bach and neck and is a common injury caused by rear-end collisions.
+Strains or sprains to the cervical, thoracic, or lumbar segments of the spine, sometimes confused with whiplash, are caused by the violent jerking back and forth of the back and neck, and is a common injury caused by rear-end collisions.
 Symptoms can include neck pain, stiffness, and limitations in movement, headaches, fatigue, and dizziness.
 In more serious cases, a victim could also experience blurred vision, memory problems, sleep problems, difficulty concentrating, and more.
 Recovery from this injury can take months or longer.

-Let Us Help You Fight for the Compensation You Deserve From the Negligent Party in Grapevine
+Let Us Help You Fight for the Compensation You Deserve From the Negligent Party in Texas

-If you or a loved one lives or works in Grapevine and suffered a spinal injury or paralysis due to the negligence of a business or individual, we are here to help you obtain the compensation you deserve for your injuries.
+If you or a loved one suffered a spinal injury or paralysis due to the negligence of a business or individual, we are here to help you obtain the compensation you deserve for your injuries.
 Because of the catastrophic nature of your injuries, you may have to fight longer and harder with the negligent party’s insurance company to receive what you are entitled to and could need for your care—possibly for the rest of your life.
-Learn about our experience in fighting for the rights of victims of these injuries in Grapevine by contacting us online or calling our office directly at 817.380.4888 to schedule your free, no-obligation consultation.
+Learn about our experience in fighting for the rights of victims of these injuries in Texas and around the nation by contacting us online or calling our office directly at 817.380.4888 to schedule your free, no-obligation consultation.

-In addition to Grapevine, we help injured victims throughout Texas including Arlington, North Richland, Bedford, Hurst, Euless, Irving and all points in between.
+In addition to Grapevine, our personal injury lawyers help injured victims throughout Texas including Arlington, Colleyville, North Richland, Bedford, Hurst, Euless, Irving and all points in between.